vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 Platform architectural overview
 -------------------------------

-The educates platform relies on a Kubernetes operator to perform the bulk of the work.
-The actions of the operator are controlled through a set of custom resources specific to the educates platform.
+The Educates platform relies on a Kubernetes operator to perform the bulk of the work.
+The actions of the operator are controlled through a set of custom resources specific to the Educates platform.

 There are multiple ways of using the custom resources to deploy workshops.
 The primary way is to create a training portal, which in turn then triggers the setup of one or more workshop environments, one for each distinct workshop.
 When users access the training portal and select the workshop they wish to do, the training portal allocates to that user a workshop session (creating one if necessary) against the appropriate workshop environment, and the user is redirected to that workshop session instance.